Open House Party: History

 Garabedian continued to host both Saturday and Sunday until March 2004, when WFLZ afternoon jock Kane took over the Sunday night show from his house in Tampa.
-Kane later moved to Washington, D.C. and became a syndicated host through iHeartMedia doing his morning show on WIHT, along with Sunday nights on Club Kane.
+Kane later moved to Washington, D.C., and became a syndicated host through iHeartMedia doing his morning show on WIHT, along with Sunday nights on Club Kane.
 In December 2007, then Wired 96.5/WRDW-FM Philadelphia afternoon jock Kannon, who had already been a mixer and production manager for Garabedian, became the new host of Sunday nights, and currently voice-tracks the show from his house in Atlanta.
 Kane died at the age of 43 on March 5, 2021.

 On April 16, 2016, Garabedian announced live on the air that his memoir "The Harmony of Parts", would be released on October 3, 2016.
 The book details his whole life up until that point.

 In May 2016, filming had begun for an Open House Party documentary titled "Super Radio FM: The Story of Open House Party".
 Darren Rockwell, a frequent visitor to the show in the late 90s and early 2000s, serves as the film's producer.
 Later on, the project was renamed "Be Your Dream: The Story of John Garabedian & the Open House Party".

 On October 25, 2016, it was announced that John Garabedian would not return as the host of Open House Party in 2017.
 Having hosted the show since 1987, Garabedian sold it to United Stations in 2012 and wanted to do something new, stating, "When I sold 'Open House Party' to United Stations four years ago, they required me to host for four more years.
 That expires at midnight this New Year's Eve.
 Though they were surprised I declined to renew, I explained that I had one major life achievement I had yet to accomplish and needed space to do it."
 On December 17, 2016, Garabedian announced on air that United Stations had not found a new host for Saturday nights yet, and was asked if he would stick around until the end of January, to which he agreed.
 His final show aired on January 28, 2017.

 On January 5, 2017, it was announced that Kannon would become the host of Saturday nights, in addition to Sundays which he had been hosting since 2007.

 Kannon continued to host both Saturday and Sunday until November 2021, when Hot 106.7/WNFN-FM Nashville afternoon jock Joe Breezy took over the Sunday show.
-Nashville is the largest market that Open House Party airs in, both nights.
-The show is pre-recorded and broadcast from United Stations' headquarters in New York.
+As of December 2023, that station has flipped to country music and Kannon is hosting Sunday again too.
+The largest market Open House Party currently airs in is Providence, Rhode Island on WPRO-FM for nearly 30 years.
+The show is pre-recorded and broadcast from United Stations Radio Networks headquarters in New York.